usfk-code-challenge-2023/FOS/README.md

 * Enter the address of the controller server to which the simulator will connect.

   > The simulator operates using WebAssembly on your local machine, rather than on a remote server.
-Unless you are using a browser, you can connect to a locally hosted server (connector).
+Even if you are targeting to run FOS simulator with your browser, you can connect to a locally hosted server(FOS Controller).
 The browser implementation primarily caters to individuals working on DoDIN computers.
 If you need to work within a browser, you can implement a local TCP server for the controller or use an external server to establish a connection.

 * After completing the simulation, remember to download your play log file from your browser.